paulhampson/smart-coaster-fw/TASK NOTES.md

         * ~~Show required drink amount to get back on target~~
         * Show visual representation of target 'flight path'
         * Rate history as bar graph over last N hours
-        * Progress bar to a daily target
+        * Progress bar to a daily target alongside 'drink X ml to stay on target'
     * Build custom screens based on standard 'widgets' (3x2 grid?)
     * Behaviours when vessel is missing
         * Time based 'aggressiveness' - no cup for long period = more vigorous LEDs